sagemath/sagewiki_to_gh-2022-10-10/sd2-coffeeshops.md

 For lots of suggestions around the city take a look at http://seattle.wifimug.org/

 == Coffee Shops On Campus ==
+(Both of these are about 1 minute from the communications building)
  * There is a Tully's in the HUB.
 Ambience is not great but the whole building has UW wifi
  * In the basement of the Art Building there is a coffee shop (Parnassus).
 No wifi but nice environment. http://www.washington.edu/home/maps/northcentral.html?art
 == Coffee Off Campus ==